-Guinea pigs can eat blueberries once or twice a week.
-Feed only a couple of berries at a time due to the high sugar and acidity levels.
+The answer to that is a resounding yes!
+Guinea pigs can eat blueberries once or twice a week and they LOVE these berries as a treat.
+However, it’s best to feed only a couple of berries at a time due to the high sugar and acidity levels.

 Benefits of Feeding Blueberries to Guinea Pigs

 Blueberries are low in calories and extremely nutrient-dense.
-They are high in fiber and provide a great source of Vitamins C, K, and manganese.
+They are high in fiber and provide a good source of Vitamins C, K, and manganese.
+These nutrients are essential for many functions in the body, including immune function, bone health, blood clotting, making energy, and more.

 The most significant benefit of blueberries is their incredibly high levels of antioxidants.
 Blueberries are one of the richest fruits in antioxidants.
 These compounds help protect the body by neutralizing free radicals that damage cells.